AY2526S1-CS2103T-T14-1/tp/docs/DeveloperGuide.md

 **Extensions**

 * 2a.
-No Payment record exist.
+No payment record exist.

     * 2a1.
 System displays “No payments records found.”